marchock/node-version/README.md

 ###Step 1
-Add the project node version requirement to the package.json
+Add the required node version to be used in the project to the package.json

 ```javascript
   "engines": {